 Council promotes and encourages the desexing of dogs and cats through local media channels, distribution of fliers and on Council's website.
-Council also works in conjunction with local vets to regularly conduct desexing days for dogs and cats.
+Council also works in conjunction with the RSPCA and local vets to regularly conduct desexing days for dogs and cats.

 Council has a number of strategies in place to comply with the requirement under the Companion Animals Act to seek alternatives to euthanasia for unclaimed animals.
-This includes lost and found segments being conducted daily on the local radio and Council working closely with networks in Inverell, Warialda and Bingara to find homes for unclaimed animals.
+This includes lost and found segments being conducted daily on the local radio and Council working closely with local networks to find homes for unclaimed animals.